 Of course, lavender also makes the list of best bath herbs.
 Who doesn't enjoy a soothing soak in lavender-scented waters?
-Perfect for any type of bath, lavender is a wonderful supporting scent to include in most herbal blends.
+Perfect for any type of bath, lavender is a wonderful supporting player to include in most herbal blends.
 Use it to relax at the end of a long day.

 06 of 10

-The lemony scent of lemon balm is a wonderful bath herb.
-While lemon balm is considered relaxing when ingested, it a bath it is considered a stimulating addition.
-Try adding it to your bath mix to see if it leaves you feeling refreshed.
+The scent of lemon balm makes it a favorite bath herb.
+While lemon balm is considered relaxing when ingested, in a bath it is considered stimulating because of its bright, lemony scent.

 07 of 10

-Rosemary offers itself as a wonderful bath herb.
-Its piney scent will help when you are feeling under the weather or congested with a cold.
-A rosemary bath can helps after a long day working in the garden, causing aches and pains to melt away.
+Rosemary's herbaceous scent will give you a boost when you are feeling under the weather or congested with a cold.
+A rosemary bath helps after a long day working in the garden, making aches and pains melt away.

 08 of 10

 09 of 10

 Calendula is a true must-have for any bath mixture.
-It is used as a soothing and healing herb—wonderful as a treatment for dry skin or to soak a healing wound.
-When trying to soothe an area that is out of reach, soaking in a warm, calendula infused bath feels wonderful!
+It is a soothing and healing herb—wonderful as a treatment for dry skin or to soak a healing wound.
+When trying to soothe an area that is out of reach, soaking in a warm, calendula-infused bath feels wonderful!

 10 of 10

 Yarrow is an unusual addition to the list.
 It is often overlooked by the home herbalist, who may cut it down as a weed if they find it growing in the yard.
-But yarrow is a wonderfully healing herb.
-Use it for a soaking tub to soothe irritated skin and to soak healing wounds.
+But yarrow is useful as a healing herb.
+Use it for a soaking tub to soothe irritated skin and help heal wounds.

 Yarrow has a pleasing scent, but most folks find it a bit "different."
 Use a light hand when adding yarrow to your bath herb mix.